department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/exposure-to-hazardous-materials/agent-orange/service-outside.md

 ### Can I get disability compensation from VA?

-Yes, if:

-  - You have 1 or more health problems believed to be caused by Agent Orange, and
+Yes, if you have 1 or more health problems believed to be caused by Agent Orange, **and** 1 of these is true:

-  - You had regular security duties on the fenced-in perimeters of bases in Thailand during the Vietnam Era, or
+  - You had regular security duties on the fenced-in perimeters of bases in Thailand during the Vietnam Era
-  - You served near areas outside Vietnam where there was testing or storage of Agent Orange and other herbicides, or
+  - You served near areas outside Vietnam where there was testing or storage of Agent Orange and other herbicides
-  - You had regular and repeated contact with a C-123 aircraft that contained traces of Agent Orange, or
+  - You had regular and repeated contact with a C-123 aircraft that contained traces of Agent Orange
   - You took part in projects that tested, disposed of, or stored Agent Orange

 [See a list of Agent Orange‒related health problems](https://www.vets.gov/disability-benefits/conditions/exposure-to-hazardous-materials/agent-orange/diseases/).